Getting Started with the SDK

 About CafSDK

-This technical documentation covers the implementation of CafSDK for IOS, detailing the configuration, initialization, execution of capture flows, and advanced customizations.
+This technical documentation covers the implementation of CafSDK for iOS, detailing the configuration, initialization, execution of capture flows, and advanced customizations.

 Currently, CafSDK integrates 2 main modules: Face Liveness (FL) and Document Detector (DD), executed sequentially with a unified configuration interface.